Oct 30 2025

 At first it can look like an unappetizing parentheses salad so let’s break down the nested functions of the grid-template-columns line.

-repeat + auto-fitWith the repeat and auto-fit combo, we’re telling Grid to place as many equal-size elements across the viewport as will fit within the Grid container.
-The auto-fit ensures that any overflowing elements will be wrapped to a new row.
+With the repeat and auto-fit combo, we’re telling Grid to place as many equal-size column elements as will fit within the Grid container.
+The auto-fit ensures that any overflowing elements will be wrapped to the next row.

 The max(260px, 100%/4) function specifies that an element cannot shrink smaller than 260 px wide or 1/4 the container width - whichever value is larger.
 Functionally this means an element can never be narrower than 260 px (absolute minimum) and also limits the grid to no more than 4 elements per row (relative minimum).